 I first got licensed in September of 2008.
 At the time I was on a 2 week leave from my deployment to Kuwait and Iraq.
 I got interested in getting my license from a buddy I was deployed with, Jack (KR9Q).
 Jack showed me everything he could about radio and how to obtain the study material in our spare time.
 When I came back for my leave, my wife asked me what I wanted to do while I was back.
 I told her, of course, I just want to spend time with the family and that there was a test I wanted to take in Peoria, IL.
 She thought that was odd that I wanted to take a test on my short time home.
 I took the test and was not issued my call until I was back overseas.
 I received the call KC9OJQ.

 When I got back from my deployment at the end of January I started the task of getting on the air.
 Not long after that I Joined the local club (WIARC) and upgraded to General on May of 2009 here in Quincy, Illinois.
 I waited a year and with a little push from my first contact on the radio and good friend Jim (WB9OTW now N9JI) I upgraded to my Extra in August of 2010.
 When I upgaded I decided to see what call they would issue me.
 The FCC gave out AB9XD.
 I did not much care for this call so I applied for NR9Q and was soon after granted the call.
-Since then I was managed to put together a meager operating station.
-Like most new hams I am bouncing everywhere in search of what I enjoy most in the hobby.
+Since then I have managed to put together a meager operating station.

 Microphone: Heil Pro Set (HC-5)